-In an influential early paper in Lithuanian data, Javorcik (2004) used a sector-level inputoutput matrix to construct measures of exposure to FDI in a firm's own sector, downstream sectors, and upstream sectors.
-She found that sectors that supplied the FDI sector experienced productivity gains ("backward" spillovers), but that there was little evidence of a productivity effect in the same sector ("horizontal" spillovers) or in sectors that bought from the FDI sector ("forward" spillovers).
-In US data, Greenstone et al. (2010) introduce a compelling matching design: they compare counties that won competitions to host large plants (referred to as "million dollar plants," many of them part of MNCs) to counties on the shortlists of candidate locations that lost the competitions.
+In an influential early paper in Lithuanian data, Javorcik (2004) used a sector-level input-output matrix to construct measures of exposure to foreign direct investment (FDI) in a firm's own sector, downstream sectors, and upstream sectors.
+She found that sectors that supplied the sector receiving FDI experienced productivity gains ("backward" spillovers), but that there was little evidence of a productivity effect in the same sector ("horizontal" spillovers) or in sectors that bought from the FDI sector ("forward" spillovers).
+In US data, Greenstone, Hornbeck, and Moretti (2010) introduce a compelling matching design: they compare counties that won competitions to host large plants (referred to as "million dollar plants," many of them part of MNCs) to counties on the short list of candidate locations that lost the competitions.
 They find that incumbent plants in winning counties saw significant TFP increases, and that the spillovers appeared to occur through worker-flow and technological linkages rather than supplier linkages.
-A similar strategy has been implemented in Ethiopia by Abebe et al. (2022) who compare areas where a large greenfield foreign plant entered to areas where a new foreign plant was licensed but was not yet operational and find positive productivity effects.
+A similar strategy has been implemented in Ethiopia by Abebe, McMillan, and Serafinelli (2022) who compare areas where a large greenfield foreign plant entered to areas where a new foreign plant was licensed but was not yet operational and find positive productivity effects.